brianhigh/challenging_data/waddl_to_csv.md

 ## 5  =       4  SUSC AMPICI  =       4   SUSC
 ```

-But when we view the data, we see there are some blank fields in columns V23, V42,
-and columns after that.
+We see there are some blank fields in columns V23, V42, and columns after that.
 We would prefer to see NAs here.
-Let's see what's really
-in those empty fields.
+Let's see what's really in those empty fields.

 ```r